 - You do not have any preexisting macular diseases

 - You are not taking any medications that may make you more sensitive to ultraviolet light

 - You are not currently taking medications considered harmful to the retina

 - You can comply with instructions for wearing UV protective glasses and the recommended schedule of LDD light treatments

 Want to learn more about the Light Adjustable Lens?
-Schedule an appointment by calling IQ Laser Vision in Rowland Heights, CA, today!
+Schedule an appointment by calling IQ Laser Vision in Rowland Heights, CA and other convenient locations, today!